 Inflammation is the leading cause of accelerated aging and degenerative health.

-Among the easiest ways to reduce inflammation is to upgrade nutrition – specifically to increase vegetable uptake while simultaneously reducing consumption of foods that your body finds irritating.
+Among the easiest ways to reduce inflammation is to upgrade nutrition – specifically, to increase vegetable uptake while simultaneously reducing consumption of substances your body finds irritating.

 What foods a body finds irritating depends on the unique individual; however, for many people irritants will include artificial additives, sugar, flour, dairy, alcohol and caffeine.

 Foods that your body finds irritating can be removed now from your weekly diet and perhaps eventually be reintroduced – intermittently and in small amounts – after intestinal permeability has healed.

 There are genetic factors to inflammation, too.
 Ask your medical doctor about inflammation and if any inflammation markers within your blood lab-results reveal any insights into your current health trajectory.